USTakAssociation/playtak-api/README.md

 - /v1/ratings/{player_name}

 ## TODO

-- Finish up migrating rerating to nest
-- endpoints for getting rating data
 - create user auth endpoints and test

 ## Contributing
-PlayTak is an OPEN Open Source Project.
+PlayTak is an Open Source Project.
 This means that:

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.